A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems

 \subsection{Contributions}

-This paper proposes a novel task and motion planning approach for installing bird diverters on power lines with a team of multirotors.
-The method leverages~\ac{STL} to generate optimal trajectories that are dynamically feasible (i.e., that comply with vehicle dynamics and velocity and acceleration limits) and fulfill several mission specifications: collision avoidance between~\acp{UAV} and the environment, bounded~\ac{UAV} payload capacities, and reaching all target regions within the total given mission time while remaining long enough for diverter installation.
-This results in a complex nonlinear optimization problem that we tackle by means of a novel hierarchical approach.
-The so-formulated problem extends our previous work~\cite{Silano2021RAL} by addressing the installation of bird diverters, which implies computing dynamically feasible trajectories that take into account payload capacity limitations, as well as refilling stations for long-endurance operation.
-Moreover, a novel procedure to compute the initial guess solution for the optimization problem is proposed.
-The main contributions of this paper are as follows:
+This paper introduces an innovative approach to task and motion planning for the installation of bird diverters on power lines using a team of multi-rotor~\acp{UAV}.
+The proposed method leverages~\ac{STL} to generate optimal trajectories that are dynamically feasible, considering vehicle dynamics and velocity and acceleration limits.
+These trajectories fulfill various mission specifications, including collision avoidance between~\acp{UAV} and the environment, adherence to~\ac{UAV} payload capacity limits, and reaching all installation targets within the given mission time while ensuring sufficient time for diverter installation and refilling operations.
+The problem results in a complex nonlinear non-convex max-min optimization problem, which is addressed through a novel hierarchical approach.